The chance to see marine wildlife and spectacular ocean and mountain views as the sun ...

 There’s enough to enchant inquisitive kids for a solid hour or two at this captivating Cape Winelands museum.
 The affordable, family-friendly venue is home to an assortment of vintage playthings and a wonderland of tiny replicas.
 While fascinating for children, this gem is also a delight for parents, who can reminisce about their toys from the past and reconnect with a time before technology took over.

-Located just outside Paarl, this family-run farm gives little ones the rare chance to view hundreds of live Nile crocodiles for next to nothing.
-Le Bonheur runs regular guided tours to view over 1500 of these fascinating, toothy reptiles.
-Verdant lawns, an outdoor jungle gym and an indoor playpen are also on site for kids to spend the rest of the day in.
-In essence, it’s the sort of spot you can spend hours at while still keeping all your pennies in your pocket.
+Located just outside Paarl, this family-run farm gives little ones the rare chance to view hundreds of live Nile crocodiles.
+Le Bonheur runs regular guided tours to view these fascinating, toothy reptiles.
+Verdant lawns, an outdoor jungle gym and an indoor playpen are also on site for kids.
+Read more about Le Bonheur Crocodile Farm.

 Babylonstoren Road | R45 | Simondium | Western Cape | +27 (0)21 863 1142

-This rad kid-friendly skate park offers little ones of all ages hours of mahala entertainment.
-Though it is also used by more serious professionals training for big competitions, the rink is open to inexperienced little ones too.
+This kid-friendly skate park offers hours of mahala entertainment.
+Though it is also used by more serious athletes training for competitions, the park is open to inexperienced little ones too.
 As it’s well lit and completely fenced in, the arena is safe for younger kids, and there’s also space for adults to stand and watch.
 Be advised that the park is located right next to a busy intersection.
+Read more about the Gardens Skate Park.

 Under the Mill Street Bridge (Jutland Avenue Bridge) | Gardens | Cape Town | +27 (0)21 487 2025

-The Book Lounge in Cape Town’s East City offers a delightful event that not only keeps kids entertained, but it also keeps parents’ wallets bulging because it’s entirely free.
-Taking place every Saturday morning at 11am storytime at The Book Lounge is most appropriate for children older than three but younger than eight, and parental supervision is essential.
+The Book Lounge in Cape Town’s East City offers a delightful event that keeps kids entertained.
+Storytime at The Book Lounge is most appropriate for children older than three but younger than eight, and parental supervision is required.

 71 Roeland Street | East City | Cape Town | +27 (0)21 462 2425